Eimear Moran: Rowing

-In 2000, she won the junior doubles at the Irish national championships and represented The King's Hospital at the Henley Regatta where she also won.
+In 2000, she won the junior doubles at the Irish national championships and represented The King's Hospital at Henley Women's Regatta where she also won.
 Competing for Ireland she won bronze and silver in the women's single scull at the Nations Cup in Copenhagen and the World Cup in rowing for U23s.
-In 2001, she again had victory in the single sculls at the Henley regatta.
+In 2001, she again had victory in the junior single sculls at the Henley Women's Regatta.
 Moran then was the only Irish rower to be selected and represented Ireland in the World Junior Championships in Duisburg, Germany where she completed the competition ranked 11th.

-2002 saw Moran win the Henley regatta and Irish national championships as well as again represent Ireland at the World Junior Championship.
-2004 saw her winning Henley as a member of a double sculls team and attend the World University Championships at Brive in France.
-2010 saw her return to Henley after a break where she again won but this time in quadruple sculls.
-She began training for national selection and represented Ireland at European, World and international regattas.
+2002 saw Moran retain her title at Henley Women's Regatta and the Irish national championships as well as again represent Ireland at the World Junior Championship.
+2004 saw her winning Henley Women's Regatta as a member of a double sculls crew and attend the World University Championships at Brive in France.
+2010 saw her return to competition after a break.
+She began training for national selection and represented Ireland at the European Championships and a World Cup regatta.
 However, by 2015 she had begun to compete in cycling rather than rowing.